sbohmann/photobackup-server/README.md

 Currently, three ways to run the photobackup server are offically supprted:

 * Running the published docker image
-* Building and running a locall docker image
+* Building and running a local docker image
 * Manual installafion on FreeBSD

 ## Supported platforms